wheelsbot7/Spectre/src/content/posts/wonderful-world.md

 ### ML4W (My Linux For Work)

 This config is firmly planted on the "Daily Driver" side of the spectrum.
+I mean, you saw the title, it had to be abbreviated because who has the time to type out "My Linux For Work" every time?
+This is a busy config for busy people.